ElCapitanHaddock/whiskersbot/README.md

-# Ohtred
+# whiskers

-#### Ohtred was born out of my experience moderating very active Discord servers.
+#### whiskers was born out of my experience moderating very active Discord servers.
 #### Initially, she was designed to prevent drama and give the moderators a little peace of mind.
 #### But her scope has expanded, thanks to the testing and feedback from her dedicated users.
 #### As long as she continues to receive feedback, I will continue to update her.